rtCamp/amp-compatibility/amp-wp-dummy-data-generator/data/commercial/plugins/README.md

-Premium plugins will go in this directory.
+Commercial plugins will go in this directory.